Virtual Health Soils demonstration day planned

-“The day will focus on examples of winter cover cropping in the Sacramento Valley between row crop rotations, cover cropping with legumes in the Delta, how and when to plant winter crops, and different seed varieties to support soil health,” it was stated in a release issued by CCRCD.
+“The day will focus on examples of winter cover cropping in the Sacramento Valley between row crop rotations, cover cropping with legumes in the Delta, how and when to plant winter crops, and different seed varieties to support soil health,” according to a CCRCD release.
 “Virtual presentations will be led by professionals in the field who will be available, live, to answer questions throughout the event.”

-Sarah Light, UCCE agronomy advisor, and Liz Harper, executive director the Colusa County RCD, will host the virtual meeting while also shedding light on demonstration sites within Colusa to evaluate how soil moisture dynamics change with and without cover crops in an annual cropping system, it was stated in the release.
+Sarah Light, UCCE agronomy advisor, and Liz Harper, executive director for the Colusa County RCD, will host the virtual meeting while also shedding light on demonstration sites within Colusa to evaluate how soil moisture dynamics change with and without cover crops in an annual cropping system.

 Other speakers include Amber Vinchesi-Vahl, UCCE vegetable crops advisor for Sutter, Yuba and Colusa counties, who will discuss cover cropping in an annual rotation row crops; Michelle Leinfelder-Miles and Brenna Aegerter, farm advisors for UCCE San Joaquin County, who will discuss warm weather legume cover cropping; and Tom Johnson, an agronomist from Kamprath Seed.